Rob42101/CODEBREAKER/readme.md

 The code has been thoroughly tested (10,000+ simulated games) and contains no known bugs.
 As such, if you are accused of "cheating", I am as sure as I can be that you will have made some error in your feedback to the AI guess of your secret code.

-So far (as of the date of this document) this game has only been run on a Linux based OS and as such, I can't say for sure if it will work correctly on a MS Windows system.
+So far (as of the date of this document) this game has only been run on a Linux based OS, running Python v3.8.10 and as such, I can't say for sure if it will work correctly on a MS Windows system or with earlier Python versions.

 ### Extras